learn-co-curriculum/Module-5-expectations/README.md

 ## Friday of Module 4

 Time to start thinking about ideas.
-By Monday, come up with two ideas, and tell us about them in [this form ENTER FORM URL]().
+By Monday, come up with two ideas, and tell us about them in [this form](https://goo.gl/forms/fqS2zidl2XJxRwRg2).
 On Monday we will have a conversation with each student about adjusting the scope and choosing an idea that we know is doable in the time allotted and uses technologies that companies are looking for.

 We will get back to you with which project idea to pursue by lunch on Monday.

+#### ACTION ITEMS

+ * Complete Project Proposal form by Monday morning - https://goo.gl/forms/fqS2zidl2XJxRwRg2

 ## Week 1